 - Family history

 If you notice that your vision has become blurred or if light is becoming too glaring for you then chances are high that you have cataracts.
-Contact our office in the Beaches, Toronto to see one of our optometrists.
+Contact one of our offices in Toronto to see one of our optometrists.
 When cataract is visually significant options are discussed to get it surgically removed.

 Dry eyes syndrome is caused by lack of sufficient moisture and lubrication on the eye’s surface.
 The condition results in eye irritation, foreign body sensation, sandy gritty feeling, redness, or even scarring in extreme cases.
 Over 25% of adults in North America also suffer from dry eyes.